Sarah Abbott receives Vanier Canada Graduate Scholarship

 Check out the film trailer!

-In Post-Production: A short documentary about the making of This Time Last Winter edited by Matt Yim
+This Time Last Winter: The Making Of The short documentary about the making of This Time Last Winter, edited by Matt Yim.

 Arts and Learning Award